yiendos/my-sites-ide/README.md

 We've made working with your my-sites-ide as easy as possible, as part of the `mysites setup` process we also created these commands under the project namespace.

-So once again if your site is hosted at `new-site`, then your terminal commands are available under the `new-site` namespace:
+So once again if your site is hosted at `new-site`, then your new terminal commands will be available under the `new-site` namespace:

 ```
 new-site